alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

   <!-- This path draws a red circle. -->
   <path
     android:fillColor="#DB4437"
-    android:pathData="M 2,6 C 2,3.79 3.79,2 6,2 C 8.21,2 10,3.79 10,6 C 10,8.21 8.21,10 6,10 C 3.79,10 2,8.21 2,6"/>
+    android:pathData="M 2,6 C 2,3.8 3.8,2 6,2 C 8.2,2 10,3.8 10,6 C 10,8.2 8.2,10 6,10 C 3.8,10 2,8.2 2,6"/>

 </vector>
 ```

 The triangular play and circular record icons are both filled paths with orange and red fill colors respectively.
-The pause icon is a stroked path with a green stroke color and a stroke width of 2.
-Each icon is drawn in a 12x12 grid using the following drawing commands:
+The pause icon, on the other hand, is a stroked path with a green stroke color and a stroke width of 2.
+Each path's drawing commands are executed with respect to a `12x12` grid:

 {% include posts/2016/10/22/includes1_drawing_paths_path_commands.html %}

+As we mentioned above, one of the benefits of `VectorDrawable`s is that they provide _density independence_, meaning that they can be scaled arbitrarily on any screen without loss of quality.
+This ends up being both convenient and efficient: developers no longer need to go through the tedious process of exporting different sized PNGs for each screen density, which in turn also leads to a smaller APK size.
+However, the main reason for using `VectorDrawable`s in our case is that they'll enable us to animate the individual `path`s that make up each icon using the [`AnimatedVectorDrawable`][AnimatedVectorDrawable] class. `AnimatedVectorDrawable`s can be thought of as the glue that connects a `VectorDrawable` and one or more `ObjectAnimator`s: the `VectorDrawable` defines a series of uniquely named paths (or groups of paths), and the `AnimatedVectorDrawable` maps the parts of the icon that should be animated to their corresponding `ObjectAnimator`s.
+As we'll see, the ability to target individual elements to be animated within a `VectorDrawable` is quite powerful.

+In the remainder of this blog post, we'll go over four techniques that are used to create icon animations: _transforming `group`s of `path`s_, _trimming stroked `path`s_, _morphing `path`s_, and _clipping `path`s_.
+We'll end the post with one last epic icon animation that combines all of the techniques into one.

 ### Transforming `group`s of `path`s